 - 1 cup half & half

-4. Add the cubed butternut squash, curry powder, vegetable broth, water, Thai chili pepper (if using) and stir it all together.
-Don’t add the salt yet.
+- In a very large soup pot, combine the coconut oil and the diced onion and cook on medium heat for 5-7 minutes, or until the onions just start to turn translucent.
+Add the cubed butternut squash, curry powder, vegetable broth, water, Thai chili pepper (if using) and stir it all together.
+Season with salt and pepper.
 Cover with a lid, and let it come to a boil.
 Once it comes to a boil, lower the heat and let it simmer for 15 minutes, or until all the squash is fully cooked.

-4. Place on a greased baking dish (or foil lined baking dish that is sprayed with PAM) and roast for 15 minutes, or until crispy.
-Allow to cool.
+- Place on a greased baking dish (or foil lined baking dish that is sprayed with PAM) and roast for 12-15 minutes, stirring halfway.